ozanerturk/startup-microservice-starter/README.md

 This is my new service boilerplate.
 I do not want to put a lot effort on fancy frameworks, layers, middlewares, OOP, abstract bullshit etc. My concern is dev-speed, I should try my ideas fast!

-TypeScrip is also no no. I do not want to slowdown development process.
+TypeScript is also no no. I do not want to slow down development process.
 Yeah yeah types are great, be a good programmer and follow your variables!

 It has to be 'clean' and understandable.
 A developer should look at the folder structure and understand what does this service do
 I've tried NestJS + Mongo + Clean Architecture, it was sexy. but only sexy

 Unit test.
 This could be done actually after adopting the development proecss.
-We already definig the schemas beforehand.
+We are already definig the schemas beforehand.

-If I feel struggeled again of development time I would go fastify-mongoose-api.
+If I feel a struggel again of dev time I would go fastify-mongoose-api.

 - Assumption1: authentication is not microservices problem , maybe in apigw or bff or spesific microservices, maybe kratos-ketos backed microservice(I'll do that)
 - Assumption2: i10n and i18n is not microservices problem, maybe in apigw like response transform middleware, with spesific microservice for localization and stuff